Richard Bennett Carmichael: Controversy

 During the American Civil War, Judge Richard Bennett Carmichael was a presiding circuit court judge for Kent, Queen Anne, Caroline, and Talbot counties.
 In November 1861, federal officials arrested three men charged with interfering with the election process after they heckled Unionists at a rally.
 Opposed to the arbitrary arrests and abuse of civil liberties, Carmichael instructed grand juries to indict the persons who made or abetted such arrests.
 As a result, Secretary of State William Seward ordered Judge Carmichael's arrest.
 On May 27, 1862, Union Army General John Adams Dix in turn, issued orders for the arrest of Judge Carmichael, now suspected of being a southern sympathizer.
-More than 125 deputies and soldiers surrounded the courthouse, two them entered the courtroom and seized Carmichael.
+More than 125 deputies and soldiers surrounded the courthouse, two then entered the courtroom and seized Carmichael.
 A man named John L. Bishop beat Carmichael over the head with his pistol until the judge was unconscious.
 Carmichael was dragged out of the courtroom and taken by steamer to Fort McHenry.
 Six months later he was released without ever being charged or tried for any crime.